bobbybudnick/SFS-Infrastructure/README.md

 Workstation and main and backup storage are the only denizens of this realm.
 Rogue AI could perhaps be confined here or kept out of here depending on design.

-37. The scoop on setuid root
+4. The scoop on setuid root
-This is the way of setting executables to execute as root but run by user
+This is the way of setting executables to execute as root but run by user.
-FreeBSD and Linux cannot directly execute scripts this way only binaries
+FreeBSD and Linux cannot directly execute scripts this way only binaries.
-Can edit sudoers file to bypass this
+Can edit sudoers file to bypass this.
-Can write small c executable to bypass this
+Can write small c executable to bypass this.
-Can call setuid root executables directly instead of scripting to bypass this
+Can call setuid root executables directly instead of scripting to bypass this.
-Tested on FreeBSD
+Tested on FreeBSD.
-Copy shutdown to home folder
+Copy shutdown to home folder.
 chown root:wheel /home/jason/shutdown to change ownership on FreeBSD
 chown root:root /home/jason/shutdown to change ownership on Linux
 sudo chmod u+s /home/jason/shutdown for setuid root
-/home/jason/shutdown -r 0001010130 shuts down so late that it errors out
+/home/jason/shutdown -r 0001010130 shuts down so late that it errors out.
-This is used for testing the shutdown command without a built in test on FreeBSD
+This is used for testing the shutdown command without a built in test on FreeBSD.
-shutdown -k now can be used to test shutdown on linux without shutting down
+shutdown -k now can be used to test shutdown on linux without shutting down.
-Of course shutdown -h now shuts both down
+Of course shutdown -h now shuts both down.
-Sometimes the calling executables directly method does not work
+Sometimes the calling executables directly method does not work.
-This is because some executables call other executables such as with dhclient
+This is because some executables call other executables such as with dhclient.
-It is then best to use the sudoers file method in this case
+It is then best to use the sudoers file method in this case.

-38. Future computer replacements
-List of all remaining commercial PC devices minus the switch administration tablet
-Router - replacement in development - consider making luggable with no battery
-Media - custom laptop needed for performance
-Monitor 2 - anything could replace
-Monitor 3 - custom laptop needed for screen size
-Companion 1 - custom tablet could replace
-Companion 2 - custom tablet could replace
-The remaining devices still work fine so they should be replaced as needed
+5. Creating an RAS security layer
+Passwords removed for clients within remote access server.
+This is an extra layer of security in exchange for less convenience.
+If there is a break in to the ras server they will not get very far.

+6. In the event of core switch failure
+CC Liberty and CC Independence switches connect to main switch
+So connectivity can happen from main switch > subsidiary switch > fallback gateway

+7. Centurion for core switch idea
+Could check for connections on obscure port.
+Could check for connections on common but unused ports.
+Could Block IP with iptables.
+Or could harvest addresses after a while and add to router block lists.
+The honeypot port would need to be opened at main gateway to reach core switch.
+This would largely eliminate bots that portscan.

+8. Practical port knocking idea
+First idea was to use netcat on router to listen for a passcode to open ports.
+Similar to Centurion could check for connections on obscure ports.
+Similar to Centurion could check for connections on common but unused ports.
+Could also use custom ping size as trigger.

+9. RAS addendum
+Restart procedure in case the password is forgotten.
+This is what would normally be done with docker programs.
+Show running containers - sudo docker container list
+Stop running container - sudo docker container stop idofcontainer
+Show all containers - sudo docker container list -a
+Remove all stopped containers - dangerous - sudo docker container prune
+However guacamole keeps configuration in a persistence folder in home directory.
+This directory is referenced at docker startup and is at /home/docker/guacamole
+This contains among other things the postgresql database.
+This would need to be erased or renamed to reset passwords.

+10. Looped vs on demand programming
+Typically SFS does loops for background jobs.
+But this is not the only way.
+All tasks can be done all at once by a predefined action.
+This could be considered an eventhandler.
+An event happens and processing occurs because of it.
+With a loop the processing usually happens at predefined time intervals instead.
+The web scripts are an example of on demand meant to keep the server more idle.

+11. List of blacklists
+Primary - static list from github hosts.deny blocking project
+Secondary - dynamically generated by captcha mechanism arty
+Tertiary - dynamically generated by core switch Centurion anti port scanning arty

 **Troubles in the Tapestry**
 This is a catalog of glitches encountered during development.
 Some with